If your home or essential household items were damaged or destroyed by a natural disaster, you may be eligible for the Disaster Relief Grant.

 - Check you meet the eligibility criteria.

-- Gather all the required documents and have them ready for uploading.
-When applying online, you cannot save and resume your application once you have started.
+- Gather the required documents and have them ready to submit with your application.

 - Submit your application with the supporting documentation and evidence.